grodarte/phase-1-project/README.md

 ## Description

-For my project, I chose to create an application that displays Rick and Morty characters.
-Upon initially visiting the application, all characters are displayed on the page.
+For my project, I chose to create an application that displays characters from the television show, Rick and Morty.
+Upon initially visiting the application, all included characters are displayed on the page.
 The application includes two features allowing the user to filter which characters are displayed on the page.
 These include searching a character by name, and filtering the characters by episode.

 ## Features